slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 > *"When you are right, you are learning nothing."*
 > *"When you try something new, don’t think of it as a matter of success / failure, but as success / learning to succeed."*

-- Young men could learn anything if you questify schools.
 - The modern education system doesn’t create leaders.
 It creates followers.
 Escape the matrix.
 - Young men could learn anything if you questify schools.
 - the problem is not, and never have been, "as good as a professional".
 It has always been "it’s good enoughto replace a professional so it’ll be cheaper." the key thing about AI is that AI+human is waht we’ll do.